-Your directors present their report together with the financial statements of the parent entity and the consolidated entity (referred to hereafter as the Group) consisting of Australian Bauxite Limited (the Company) and the entities it controlled at the end of or during the year ended 31 December 2019.
+Your directors present their report together with the financial statements of the parent entity and the consolidated entity (referred to hereafter as the Group) consisting of Australian Bauxite Limited (the Company) and the entities it controlled at the end of or during the year ended 31 December 2020.

-Principal activities

-The principal continuing activities of the Group for the financial year were conducting the bauxite exploration and development programs in Queensland, New South Wales, and Tasmania.

-Consolidated results

-The net consolidated loss of the Group for the year ended 31 December 2019 was \$2.47 million (2018: net loss \$2.37 million).
-The consolidated loss arises largely from bauxite minerals development and exploration activities during the year in Eastern Australia and Tasmania

-Total Shareholders' Funds as at 31 December 2019 are \$14.81 million (2018: \$16.69 million).
-Additional information on the operations of the Group is disclosed in both the Chairman's Review and the Review of Operations section of this report.

-Review of operations Dividends

-Information on the operations and financial position of the Group and its business strategies and prospects are set out in the Review of Operations on page 4 to 11 of this Annual Report.

-The Directors of the Company do not recommend that any amount be paid by way of dividend.
-The Company has not paid or declared any amount by way of dividend since the commencement of the financial year.

-Directors

-The following persons were directors of Australian Bauxite Limited during the whole of the financial year and up to the date of this report, unless otherwise stated:

-Paul A Lennon Non-Executive Chairman
+Principal activities activities of the Group for the financial year were conducting the development programs in Queensland, New South Wales, and Consolidated results million (2019: net loss s s of the Group for the year ended 31 December 2020 was \$0.59 \$2.47 million).
+The consolidated loss arises largely from bauxite nd exploration activities during the year in Eastern Australia and Total Shareholders' Fund s as at 31 December 2020 are \$14.94 million (2019: \$14.81 million). n the operations of the Group is disclosed in both the Chairman's f Operations section of this report.
+Review of operations • tions and financial position of the Group and its business strategies t in the Review of Operations on page 5 to 12 of this Annual Report.
+Dividends mpany do not recommend that any amount be paid by way of nas not paid or declared any amount by way of dividend since the nancial year.
+Directors • • ere directors of the Company during the whole of the financial year s report, unless otherwise stated: Paul A Lennon Non-Executive Chairman

-Ian Levy Managing Director & CEO
+lan Levy Managing Director & CEO

 Ken Boundy Non-Executive Director

+The number of Director s' Montings and Directors' Committe